MarkLux/JudgeServer/readme.md

 data contains results for each test case (`with a .in and a .out file`),with Accpted ones in `Passed` array and others in `UnPassed` array.

+### rsync ([GET] /rsync?tid=xxx)

+this api is used to keep your testcases in sync with the main rsyncd service (you need deploy and start the rsyncd service on it).

+on request with specific `tid`,it will call the command line to rsync the testcase dir which name is same with `tid`.

+the rsyncd service server and the user is defined in environment vars.

+**caution**: this api is still unstable.
+I recommend to use the shell script to keep the testcases in rsync(defined in `rsync/rsync_shell.sh`).

 ## build & images

 you can use `build/Dockerfile` to build the docker image to use